EU Cookie Directive Policy

 The Website may contain links to other sites which are outside our control and are not covered by this policy.
 The operators of these sites may collect information from you that will be used by them in accordance with their policy, which may differ from ours.

 Accessing your information

-To obtain a copy of the information we hold about you, write to: Data Protection Officer, Wheelies Group, Kingsway, Swansea, SA5 4DL enclosing a cheque or postal order for £10 payable to 'Wheelies Direct'
+To obtain a copy of the information we hold about you, write to: Data Protection Officer, Wheelies Direct, Kingsway, Swansea, SA5 4DL enclosing a cheque or postal order for £10 payable to 'Wheelies Direct'